Skip to main content

 4. To connect Virtual DJ:

-1. Click the Settings cog in the top right
+1. Click the Settings icon in the top right

-3. You may see a popup asking for permission to connect.
-Make sure you accept or the connections won't work.
+3. You may see a pop-up asking for permission to connect.
+Make sure you accept the connections or they won't work.

 5. Wait for DJ.Studio to locate and connect your Virtual DJ library.